tahaBerkBeton/A-scalable-Mixture-of-Experts-approach-to-incremental-learning/README.md

 ```

 ### Router Network
-- Linear layer that maps feature vectors to expert selection logits
-- Selects the most appropriate expert for a given input
-- Trained with cross-entropy loss to align with ground truth expert assignments
+The router is a critical component that determines which expert should handle a given input.
+It is implemented as a linear layer that maps feature vectors to expert selection logits.
+When a new expert is added, the router is extended while preserving the weights associated with previous experts, ensuring stability in routing decisions for previously seen classes.

 ```python
 # Router implementation within the MixtureOfExperts class